MeeL1ght/search-in-giphy/README.md

 # GifExpertApp

-## App for practical purposes, made with Vite, React and Javascript.
+## ⚡ App for practical purposes made with Vite, React and Javascript.

 <div align="center">
   <img